zalando/postgres-operator/docs/user.md

 ```

 This will tell the operator to create a connection pool with default
-configuration, though which one can access the master via a separate service
+configuration, through which one can access the master via a separate service
 `{cluster-name}-pooler`.
 In most of the cases provided default configuration
 should be good enough.